-Other than the concentration of credit risk described above, the consolidated entity does not have any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
+The consolidated entity does not have any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
 The carrying amount of financial assets recorded in the financial statements, net of any allowance for impairment losses, represents the consolidated entity's maximum exposure to credit risk.